 In particular, WHS Regulations 392 to 418 should be consulted when considering lead work, and Chapter 8 of the regulation on Asbestos.

 WHS Regulation 446 prohibits use of a high pressure water spray or compressed air on asbestos or asbestos containing materials.
 Sampling to test for asbestos should be undertaken by a competent person if there is any uncertainty about the presence of asbestos.
-The Code of Practice: How to manage and control asbestos in the workplace and the Code of Practice: How to safely remove asbestos should also be consulted.
+The How to manage and control asbestos in the workplace - Code of Practice and the How to safely remove asbestos - Code of Practice should also be consulted.

 Abrasive blasting can generate toxic dust derived from either the blasting medium or the object being blasted.